Trump Administration Rescinds Obama Rule On Transgender Students' Bathroom Use

 Justice Stephen Breyer said he voted to stay the lower court order as a "courtesy" to maintain the status quo while the court considered whether to hear the lawsuit, NPR's Laura Wagner reported.

-Today's documents say the Trump administration will "more completely consider the legal issues involved" in the Obama rules, and in litigation, "will not rely on the views expressed within them."
+Wednesday's documents say the Trump administration will "more completely consider the legal issues involved" in the Obama rules and in litigation "will not rely on the views expressed within them."

+The American Civil Liberties Union's James Esseks says in a statement, "While it's disappointing to see the Trump administration revoke the guidance, the administration cannot change what Title IX means.
+When it decided to hear Gavin Grimm's case, the Supreme Court said it would decide which interpretation of Title IX is correct, without taking any administration's guidance into consideration.
+We're confident that that the law is on Gavin's side and he will prevail just as he did in the Fourth Circuit."